 If your child has significant special needs, they’ll be eligible for a Compass Card and around 90 free or discounted leisure offers.
 See our Compass pages for more information.

-Download our fact sheet Fun Things to do for all Ages: it’s packed with information on about 100 different organisations and activities in and around Brighton.
+Download our Fun Stuff Guide to Leisure 2017 [pdf 1.3mb]: it’s packed with information on about 100 different organisations and activities in and around Brighton.

 There are also lots of websites that have information on leisure activities in the city.
 Try Child Friendly Brighton for starters; it includes a special needs section.